simplisticated/telegraf-starter/README.md

 -   `TELEGRAM_TOKEN`: Specifies the token that is used for Telegram bot.
 -   `APP_ENVIRONMENT`: `production`, `test`, or `local`.
 See more information [here](#app-environment).
+-   `LOG_TIMEZONE`: Name of the timezone that will be used for console output.
+    -   This should be a timezone string, for example: `UTC`, `Europe/London`, `America/New_York`, etc.
+    -   This value will be passed to the `timeZone` field in `DateTimeFormatOptions` for logging purposes.

 You should create a `.env` file in the root of your project and define these variables with their respective values.